HerrSchtevie/themoddingbordello/content/changelogs/JOJ_changelog.md

 ## Tweaks

 - Added/edited the following custom patches:
    - `JOJ - MCM Settings.esp` - replaces the historically unreliable MCM Recordings.
 The recordings stay installed as an optional tool for reverting to stock list settings.
+   - `SOS - Merged Patches FOMOD`
 - Removed the following custom patches:
    - NONE
 - Regenerated the following outputs: